 \subsection{Analysis}

-\paragraph{Token overlap} Fig.~\ref{fig:overlap_w_curr} plots the average number of tokens that overlap between the query/target chunks the best retrieved neighbor for RETRO, RPT-Lex, and RPT-Sem.
+\paragraph{Token overlap} Fig.~\ref{fig:overlap_w_curr} plots the average number of tokens that overlap between the query/target chunks in the best retrieved neighbor for RETRO, RPT-Lex, and RPT-Sem.
 RPT-Sem retrieves paragraphs with higher overlap with the \emph{target} chunk compared to RPT-Lex.
 Naturally, BM25 retrieves chunks with the highest overlap with the \emph{query} chunk.
 However, this does not translate to higher lexical overlap for the \emph{target} chunk.

 \paragraph{Supervision quality} We train RPT-Sem using information from the target scoring function $s_\textbf{t}(\cdot)$, which we saw leads to model improvements.
 However, the target scoring function only provides a reranking of the top-20 candidates according to BM25.
 Thus, a natural question is how much does the supervision quality improve through this reranking.
-Figure~\ref{fig:scored_ds} shows for every rank $k$ the maximal target score among the top-$k$ chunks according to BM25, averaged over chunks and across our 4 datasets.
+Fig~\ref{fig:scored_ds} shows for every rank $K$ the maximal target score among the top-$K$ chunks according to BM25, averaged over chunks and across our 4 datasets.
 Clearly, reranking the top-20 BM25 candidates has a lot of potential, as the maximal target score is much higher for the top-20 candidates compared to the top-2.
 This hints that longer and better training of the retriever can further improve the performance of RPT-Sem.

 Interestingly, our analysis sheds light on why RPT-Sem outperforms RETRO clearly on Books3 and PG19 but less so on CodeParrot.
 The maximal target score for CodeParrot when $k=2$ is already quite high -- around 0.1, which corresponds to more than 10\% improvement in the probability of the target chunk compared to the local context.
 Conversely, for PG19 and Books3, the target score when $k=2$ is closer to 0.
-This hints that lexical information alone is quite effective for CodeParrot, potentially by retrieving function definitions, variable assignments, etc.

-\paragraph{Subgroup analysis} Figure~\ref{fig:imp_w_wo_corr_pred} shows the average relative improvement (across chunks) of RETRO, RPT-Lex, and RPT-Sem compared to Transformer-XL, when distinguishing between cases where a ``gold'' oracle chunk was retrieved and cases where no gold chunk was retrieved.
+\paragraph{Subgroup analysis} Fig~\ref{fig:imp_w_wo_corr_pred} shows the average relative improvement (across chunks) of RETRO, RPT-Lex, and RPT-Sem compared to Transformer-XL, when distinguishing between cases where a ``gold'' oracle chunk was retrieved and cases where no gold chunk was retrieved.

 As expected, RPT-Sem leads to improvements on all datasets, and outperforms other baselines except for RETRO on CodeParrot where performance is similar.
 Second, cases where a gold chunk was retrieved indeed typically lead to larger improvements, but we witness improvements even in cases where a gold chunk was not retrieved, which shows that the model can still benefit from such retrievals.